In the custom apparel industry, there are a variety of decorated apparel methods you can choose from.

 Just getting started in the business and working from your home office?
 With its own stand and compact size, a single-head will fit perfectly.
 To see the machine running live and how big it is in real-time, you can always request a virtual demo with one of our product specialists!

-Before purchasing a multi-head machine, make sure you have the space for it, as these are longer in size and will need enough room to fit altogether.
+Before purchasing a multi-head machine, make sure you have the space for it, as these are longer in size and will need pleanty of room to fit.

 At the end of the day, you’re not just a decorator…you are a business owner.